Legendre Polynomials Roots and the $F$-Pure Threshold of bivariate Forms: Roots of Deuring Polynomials In Prime Characteristic

 \end{deff} Following \cite{MOR}, we call $H\{n\}(\lam)$ the \textit{Deuring Polynomial}\footnote{Arguably it first appeared in \cite{DUR}} of degree $n$; it can be equivalently defined using the Legendre polynomial of degree $n$, $P_n(x)$:

 (see \cite{SELF} for more details.)
-When the indeterminant $\lam$ is understood from the context we omit it and write $H\{n\}$.
+When the indeterminate $\lam$ is understood from the context we omit it and write $H\{n\}$.
 We often abuse notation and write $H\{n\}\in \FF_p[\lam]$ for the natural image of this integer polynomial mod $p$.

 We shall investigate the roots of $H\{n\}$ in characteristics $p$.
 The following two lemmas are proven in \cite{SELF}:

 \begin{lem}\labelt{pMinusOneHass} Let $p$ be a prime.
 Then $H\{p-1\}\in \FF_p[\lam]$ is $(\lam-1)^{p-1}$. \end{lem}